Fine P\'olya-Szeg\H{o} rearrangement inequalities in metric spaces and applications: Introduction

 \subsection{A general P\'olya-Szeg\H{o} rearrangement theory}

-As discussed, we aim at covering as many settings as possible, among which -but not limited to- weighted manifolds and certain infinite dimensional spaces.
+As discussed, we aim at covering as many settings as possible, among which -but not limited to- weighted manifolds.
 We shall therefore consider working in the realm of metric measure spaces $\Xdm$ and with the Sobolev and BV calculus respectively, see Section \ref{sec:calculus}.

 Given $\varnothing \neq \Omega\subset \X$ open and a function $u \colon \Omega \to \R$, satisfying $\mm(\{u>t\})<\infty$ for $t > \essinf u$, we will consider the decreasing rearrangement $u^*$ on the real line with a weighted measure $\omega$.
 The weights are of the type $\omega=g(t)\d t$, where $g:I\to(0,\infty)$ is a continuous function and $I\subset \R$ is an open interval.
 We also assume the following natural basic properties: